Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 7: Verify other dashboard sections are hidden

 **Expected Results:**
-- Step 1: Log user is authenticated
-- Step 2: Dashboard loads
-- Step 3: Other admin tabs (Places, Accounts, Gates, Feedback, AI Status) are hidden
-- Step 4: Logs content is visible with audit entries
-- Step 5: Audit log entries are shown with details
-- Step 6: Page navigation controls are visible
-- Step 7: Visitor content and admin content are hidden
+When a log-role user signs in and navigates to the Dashboard page, the log user should be authenticated with read-only access to audit logs.
+The Dashboard should load with a restricted interface.
+All other admin tabs (Places, Accounts, Gates, Feedback, AI Status) should be hidden from view, as log users only have access to logs.
+The Logs tab should be the only visible tab and should be active by default.
+The logs content should be visible, displaying audit log entries from the system.
+Audit log entries should be shown with details including timestamp, user, action type, category, and description.
+Pagination controls should be visible to navigate through large numbers of log entries.
+Visitor-specific content and other admin content should be hidden, ensuring log users can only view audit logs and cannot access other system functions.

 **Actual Results:**
-- Step 1: Log user is authenticated
-- Step 2: Dashboard loads
-- Step 3: Other admin tabs (Places, Accounts, Gates, Feedback, AI Status) are hidden
-- Step 4: Logs content is visible with audit entries
-- Step 5: Audit log entries are shown with details
-- Step 6: Page navigation controls are visible
-- Step 7: Visitor content and admin content are hidden
+Log user authenticated.
+Dashboard loaded with restricted access.
+Only Logs tab visible.
+Audit log entries displayed with details.
+Pagination controls available.
+Other tabs and content hidden correctly.

 **Status:** Passed